-The United States Court of Appeals for the District of Columbia Circuit issued its ruling in PHH Corporation v.
-Consumer Financial Protection Bureau1 on Tuesday and determined that the single-director structure of the CFPB circumvents constitutionally required checks and balances.
-While the constitutionality of the CFPB's leadership structure is dominating the headlines, the less publicized aspects of the decision, which reverses a \$109 million fine levied by the CFPB against a mortgage lender, should garner equal attention in the financial services industry.
+The United States Court of Appeals for the District of Columbia Circuit issued its ruling this week in PHH Corporation v.
+Consumer Financial Protection Bureau and determined the single-director structure of the CFPB circumvents constitutionally required checks and balances.
+While the constitutionality of the CFPB's leadership structure is dominating the headlines, the less publicized, but more impactful aspects of the decision, which reverses a \$109 million fine levied by the CFPB against a mortgage lender, should garner equal attention in the financial services industry.

-The CFPB issued the penalty against PHH, a New Jersey based home mortgage lender, for allegedly accepting kickbacks in violations of Section 8(a) of the Real Estate Settlement Procedures Act.
+The CFPB issued the penalty against PHH, a New Jersey based home mortgage lender, for allegedly accepting kickbacks in violation of Section 8(a) of the Real Estate Settlement Procedures Act (RESPA).
 PHH appealed the agency's administrative order, asserting, among other defenses addressed below, that the CFPB's status as an independent agency led by an autonomous single director violates Article II of the Constitution.
-A three judge panel of the U. S. Court of Appeals for the D.C.
-Circuit agreed.
+A three judge panel of the D.C.
+Circuit Court agreed.
 The author of the opinion, Judge Brett Kavanaugh reasoned:

 Because the CFPB is an independent agency headed by a single Director and not by a multi-member commission, the Director of the CFPB possesses more unilateral authority- that is, authority to take action on one's own, subject to no check-than any single commissioner or board member in any other independent agency in the U.S. Government.
-Indeed, as we will explain, the Director enjoys more unilateral authority that any other officer in any of the three branches of the U.S. Government, other than the President.
+Indeed, as we will explain, the Director enjoys more unilateral authority than any other officer in any of the three branches of the U.S. Government, other than the President.

 While the CFPB was originally proposed as a multi-member independent agency similar to the Federal Reserve, the final version of the legislation passed by Congress provides for a single director appointed for 5-year terms who can only be terminated for specific cause (inefficiency, neglect of duty or malfeasance in office).
-The Court concluded that this structure, vesting power in a single individual with no oversight by the Executive Branch, creates the risk of arbitrary decision making director.
-The Court concluded:
+The Court found this structure, vesting power in a single individual with no oversight by the Executive Branch, creates the risk of arbitrary decision making and abuse of power, violating the constitutional system of separation of powers and checks and balances.
+Rather than shut down the CFPB, the Court concluded existing Supreme Court precedent required a narrower remedy of simply severing the Dodd-Frank Act's provision prohibiting the termination of the director:

 With the for-cause provisions severed, the President now will have the power to remove the Director at will, and to supervise and direct the Director.
-The CFPB therefore will continue to operate and to perform its and abuse of power, violating the constitutional system of separation of powers and checks and balances.
-Rather than precedent dictated a narrower remedy of simply severing the shut down the CFPB, the Court determined that Supreme Court therefore will continue to operate and to perform its many duties, but will do so an executive agency akin to other executive agencies headed by a single person, such as the Department of Justice and the Department of Treasury.
+The CFPB therefore will continue to operate and to perform its many duties, but will do so as an executive agency akin to other executive agencies headed by a single person, such as the Department of Justice and the Department of Treasury.